Dear Frustrated Parents On A Snow Day,

 - The time to organize tax documents. 😂 JK!
 Don’t ruin your snow day with tax preparation.

 - Catching up on your favorite podcasts while you unload and load (and unload and load) the dishwasher.
-My favorites are By The Book, Happier with Gretchen Rubin, Happier in Hollywood, Katie Couric, Super Soul Conversations, The Nuanced Life, Pantsuit Politics, Lovett or Leave It, Pod Save America, Mom and Dad Are Fighting, The Longest Shortest Time, and What Fresh Hell.
+Some of my favorites are By The Book, Happier with Gretchen Rubin, Happier in Hollywood, Pantsuit Politics, Lovett or Leave It, Pod Save America, Mom and Dad Are Fighting, and What Fresh Hell.
 I could go on and on…

 - Giving your kids unlimited screen time while you read a book.
 YES YOU CAN!
 YES YOU CAN!
 YES YOU CAN!